 Payton will likely be confined to the press box during his recovery, which is expected to take three to six months, meaning the Saints (4-2) will have to adjust quickly.

 "He's just got a kind of presence and moxie that when you're on the sideline you look for," guard Carl Nicks said.
 "He's yelling and he's calling the plays.
 He's getting everybody situated.
-You can take ...
+You can take it for granted.
+He's our leader, you know?
+So it's kind of ...